Huddle01/monorepo-sdk/apps/docs/pages/docs/major-concepts/core-primitives.md

 ## Core Primitives

+Huddle01 has only the following core constructs: a room, a peer, a mediastream and mediastream track.

 ## Room

 A `Room` represents a Huddle01 meeting session.
 It is a container for all the participants and the media streams.